signalfx/lambda-python/README.rst

   * [Deploying the SignalFx Smart Gateway](https://docs.signalfx.com/en/latest/apm/apm-deployment/smart-gateway.html)

-3. As an optional step, review the following examples to understand how to set additional and optional environment variables:
+3. As an optional step, review the following examples to understand how to set additional environment variables:

 .. code:: bash